Electric Water Heater Wiring Connections

 By Dave Rongey - Summary:|

-How to Wire a Water Heater: Wiring Connections for a 240 volt 30 amp Electric Water Heater.
+How are the electrical wires connected for an electric water heater?
+Wiring Connections for a 240 volt 30 amp Electric Water Heater.

 If this is your first visit, be sure to sign up for your Free Electrical Tips and eBook.

 Your Comments and Electrical Questions are always welcome.

 I want to install a new electric water heater on a double breaker – two pole 30 AMP circuit that previously fed an electric dryer which is now discarded.

 - The wire colors are black, red and white.

 - How should these wires be connected to the wiring on the water heater?

 This water heater question came from: Linus, from Port Royal, Pennsylvania.

 Thanks for your electric water heater question Linus.